helloeveryworlds/Software-Engineer/README.md

 https://nodejs.org (Download LTS Version)

 npm is the package manager for JavaScript and the world’s largest software registry.

+Tomcat I have download on the back-end file.
+You guys can use intellij to deploy it.
 ## Structure

 ## Maintainers